 You can invoice us using one of three methods:

-Eligible providers can use this digital solution to submit online invoices, view payment decisions immediately and receive payment the next business day.
-Access more information or register at lanternpay.com/providers
+Eligible providers can use HICAPS Digital Claims (previously called LanternPay) to submit online invoices, view payment decisions immediately and receive payment the next business day.
+Access more information or register at hicaps.com.au/products/digital-claims

 Submit your invoice as a PDF attachment to email@example.com